kernelcrash/AppleII-VGA/README.md

+NOTE: This is the v9938 branch.
+Look in pico/README-v9938.md for specific detail

 # Apple II VGA Card

 This project is a VGA card for Apple II computers to ouput a crisp RGB signal to a